sunilyadavfabhotel/MathFun/README.md

 # MathFun
-MathFun helps to build strong mind.....
+MathFun helps to build strong mind powered by TriveniPoint